 4. Lower IT staff retention rates

 The typical higher ed IT department tends to be understaffed, underfunded and overworked.
-Over the last year, IT teams have become around-the-clock, on-call operators who are working hard to facilitate uninterrupted learning by managing IT infrastructure, providing access to VPNs and resolving all other incidents.
+IT teams have become around-the-clock, on-call operators who are working hard to facilitate uninterrupted learning by managing IT infrastructure, providing access to VPNs and resolving all other incidents.
 To keep up with the increasing demand, IT departments must be adequately staffed to act quickly and perform in a way that satisfactorily represents their school’s brand.
 Without proper staffing and compensation, IT professionals are likely to burn out as their morale drops.

 5. Missed potential for student success and engagement

 Schools need to ensure their entire IT ecosystem meets consumer expectations and creates a technology-enabled student experience.
 That includes everything from strong on-campus Wi-Fi and single sign-on authentication (SSO) to online courses that are built for engaging students digitally.
 Last year 56% of higher ed administrators saw growth in online and hybrid course enrollment, while in-person enrollments stagnated or declined among traditional undergraduates.
 The flexibility of virtual learning clearly appeals to busy students and gives them more options to attend courses wherever they are and will be most successful.

 Additionally, to be successful, students need to be able to get the help they need when they need it.
 IT departments need to invest in help desks that offer robust services to support students wherever they are.
 This includes solutions like resource databases and 24/7 live support that can help students with everything from printing and logging into a class, to assisting with accessibility issues.